evilbeans124/LS-Writing-Competition/README.md

 # LS-Writing-Competition

-Littlestar Magazine Writing Competition Website
+Website for Littlestar Magazine's Writing Competition made with HTML/CSS and PHP